glimpseapp/glimpse-function-user/README.md

 ## Run locally
 To run and test this code locally do:
- 1. Start serving your project locally using `firebase serve --only hosting,functions`
+ 1. Start serving your project locally using `firebase serve --only functions`
  1. Open the app in a browser at `https://localhost:5000`.